metacurrency/ceptr-org/_participate/residencies.md

 Community Development, Event Organizing
  : Good communication skills, eagerness to learn and create value.
 Contribute to event organizing and production online and offline.
 Learn to produce e-learning materials in Learning Management Systems (LMS), be in service to the needs of people in the community.
 If proficient in the content, then contribute to forum moderation.
 Contribute to activities related to community development like potlucks, be-ops and others.

- [Apply Now to Join the Ceptr Team](https://docs.google.com/forms/d/e/1FAIpQLSfo_--g2B9vSi3T_gdPBZwyTFQOUXFcjjuNnb40lyJq5iYmnw/viewform?usp=sf_link){:class="btn btn-primary btn-xl page-scroll"}
+ [Apply to our Summer 2017 Residency Program](https://docs.google.com/forms/d/e/1FAIpQLScRsdhzd1Wkfe0GA0_gfyJiuZ6bVUust5uLkZqDNeeO8G2wNg/viewform?usp=sf_link){:class="btn btn-primary btn-xl page-scroll"}

----
-Do-op Leaders, please list and describe needs and opportunities here.

 </div>
 <style>